-Study of power systems' stability is a complex phenomenon.
-Thus, in order to understand the phenomenon in a simplistic way various features such as magnitude of disturbance, time scale and causing parameters are considered in isolation.
-Also, as discussed, the dynamic behavior of power systems is nonlinear in nature.
-For this, a facile approach of linearizing the system dynamics near an equilibrium is considered, which is referred as small signal analysis of power system dynamics \cite{kundur_stability_classification}.

-Small signal studies are suitable for understanding the interaction of dynamic states while avoiding involved non-linearities.
-Small signal instability can be voltage instability or angle instability, but in general there is no unified method to classify instability as voltage or angle instability.
-The 3 bus system is one of the very few systems where the angle instability and voltage instability has been classified \cite{ajjarapu_bifurcation}.
+The study of power systems' stability is a complex phenomenon.
+Thus, to understand the phenomenon in a simplistic way various features such as the magnitude of disturbance, time scale and causing parameters are considered in isolation.
+Also, the dynamic behavior of power systems is nonlinear in nature.
+That is why for stability analysis, usually a facile approach of linearizing the system dynamics near an equilibrium is considered and this analysis is referred to as small signal analysis of power system dynamics \cite{kundur_stability_classification}.
+Small signal instability can be voltage instability or angle instability, but in general, there is no unified method to classify instability as voltage or angle instability.
+The IEEE 3 bus system, shown in Fig. \ref{3_bus_fig}(a), is one of the very few systems where the angle instability and voltage instability has been classified \cite{ajjarapu_bifurcation}.
 Using the information transfer, we will show how small signal stability can be further studied to identify causation and participating states.

-For this study, we consider a 3 bus power network with two generator buses connected with a load bus, as illustrated in Fig. \ref{3_bus_fig}(a).
-Here one generator bus corresponding to $E\angle0$ is taken as reference node which is capable to supply/absorb infinite amount of power, such a reference bus in power system studies is referred as infinite bus.
-For the $2^{nd}$ generator, swing dynamic states $(\delta_g, \omega)$ are considered which represent the dynamics of a synchronous machine.
-A composite load consisting of induction motor and constant power load is considered.
-For the load dynamics, load bus voltage $(V)$ and angle $(\delta_l)$ are taken as dynamic states.
-Thus a $4^{th}$ order dynamic model is considered for the given system.